hollyschinsky/spotify-browser/module6.md

 1. Serve properly sized images for all different resolutions.
 Resolution-independent images (SVG) are a great option and scale well.

-2. Use Hardware Accelerated View transitions (trick to force them to use the GPU - faster than CPU)
+2. Use Hardware Accelerated animations and view transitions (trick to force them to use the GPU - faster than CPU)

         .page-on-left {
             opacity: .9;